CodeYourFuture/The-Piscine/Project-Spaced-Repetition-Tracker/README.md

 You should make a frontend, which displays an agenda of topics to revise on specific dates.
 You should use **HTML and JavaScript only**.
 You should **not** use CSS.
 We want to focus on your ability to create the correct logic and not spend time on creating the perfect UI.

-TODO: Generate and link to storage.js
+## Supplied scaffolding

-`storage.js` is a file containing four functions:
+We have provided a `storage.js` file, which contains four functions to help with data storage. `storage.js` is a file containing four functions:

 - `getUserIds()`: when called, returns an array of strings, each of which is a user id
-- `getData(userId)`: when called, returns an array of objects, each of which contains information about a date and a topic that should be revised on that date.
-The agenda items are sorted by date, newest to oldest
+- `getData(userId)`: when called with a user id string as an argument, returns an array of objects, each of which represents an agenda item for the user
-- `setData(userId, data)`: when called with a user id string and an array of objects as arguments, it will store the data for the user.
-Each of objects should contain information about a date and a topic that should be revised on that date
+- `setData(userId, data)`: when called with a user id string and an array of objects as arguments, it will append the agenda items data to the user's stored agenda.
+Each of the objects should contain information about the agenda item, such as the date and topic that should be revised on that date.
+The function does not return anything
 - `clearData(userId)`: when called with a user id string as an argument, it will clear any stored data associated with the user id.
 This is provided to help with development, and is not required in the final code

+**Note**: None of the storage functions perform any validation or de-duplication, so ensure that you are sending the correct data before storing it.

 ## Requirements